Back To Top

 Without hard facts to rely on, people are left to rely on rumors and anecdotes, which can quickly spiral into fearmongering and scapegoating.
 This is especially true when the lack of transparency is coupled with xenophobic sentiments and urban legends, perpetuated by sensationalist media portrayals and popular narratives.

-Take, for example, Seoul's Daerim-dong area, which local media frequently paints as a hotbed for criminal gangs due to its relatively large population of ethnic Korean Chinese residents.
+Take, for example, Seoul's Daerim-dong area, which local media frequently paints as a hotbed for criminal gangs due to its relatively large population of Korean Chinese residents.
 This portrayal has spooked many Koreans into seeing the neighborhood as "dangerous," even though there's no credible data to support such fears.

 With no publicly available data on crime in the area, baseless stereotypes about the neighborhood continue to circulate unchecked across popular culture.